GrapefruitDoggo/NES-Rhythm-Game/README.md

 # NES-Minesweeper

-NES Dev is hard, going on a haitus for now while I figure out what the heck I'm doing -\_- I'll probably make a proper read-me at some point in the future
+Project is back!
+I'm still not gonna make a proper readme, because nothing about my work ethic has changed! haha '>->